oussafik/car-rental-website/README.md

 1. Clone the repository: git clone https://github.com/oussafik/car-rentar-website.git
 2. Create a database in SQL and import the SQL file in the database folder
-3. Configure the database settings in the config.php file
 4. Start a web server and open the website in a web browser

 ## Contributing